-Middleware provisioning is the activity that comprises the configuration and customization of the middleware platform and validating that these meet the QoS needs of the application under expected workloads.
-The motivation for visual tools in middleware provisioning stem from the non-intuitive, non-reusable and error-prone nature of traditional approaches.
-For visual tools to be effective, they must meet a set of criteria described below and resolve the challenges arising in meeting these criteria.
+Section 1 defined middleware provisioning as the activity that comprises the configuration and customization of the middleware platform and validating that these meet the QoS needs of the application under expected workloads.
+The motivation for visual tools in middleware provisioning stem from the non intuitive, non reusable and error-prone nature of traditional approaches.
+For visual tools to be effective, they must meet a set of criteria and resolve the challenges arising in meeting these criteria.
+The remainder of this section outlines these criteria and the challenges that arise in meeting these criteria.

-Criterion 1: Accounting for variability across a range of middleware technologies: Figure 1 illustrates the structure of contemporary middleware technologies.
+Criterion 1: Accounting for Variability

+Figure 1 illustrates the structure of contemporary middleware technologies.
 It depicts multiple layers of middleware each of which addresses specific requirements and provides reusable functional capabilities.
-For example, the host infrastructure middleware provides a uniform layer of abstraction to mask the heterogeneity arising from different operating systems, hardware and networks; the distributed middleware provides location transparency; common services include directory services, messaging services, and transaction services among others; and domain-specific services include additional reusable capabilities that are specific to a domain (e.g., avionics or telecom).
+For example, the host infrastructure middleware provides a uniform layer of abstraction to mask the heterogeneity arising from different operating systems, hardware and networks; the distributed middleware provides location transparency; common services include directory services, messaging services, and transaction services among others; and domain-specific services include additional reusable capabilities that are specific to a domain e.g., avionics or telecom.